lehaSVV2009/resume/README.md

 # Beatiful React Material-UI Portfolio | Resume | CV

-Feel free to change `resume.json` in `src` folder and use it as your own CV :smile:
+Feel free to change `resume.json` in `src` folder and use it as your own SEO optimized CV :smile:
 P.S.
 [JSON Resume](https://jsonresume.org/schema/) is used here.

 ## Resume Example